The PowerBridgeNY application is now open!

-The PowerBridgeNY application for Cycle 5 is now closed.
-Cycle 6 will open on October 1st 2018.
+The PowerBridgeNY application for Cycle 6 is now open!
+Pre-proposals are due November 1st, 2018.
 If you are interested in applying to Cycle 6: check out our process below, read our FAQs, and reach out or register for an Info Session if you have any additional questions.

 Now – October 1st 2018

 You work at a lab at one of the 6 universities and have a technology that you think could have a positive impact on the environment.
 You want to test, “is this worth something?”
 For this phase, please review the FAQs, and Full Proposal Application Checklist.
 We also strongly suggest that you attend an info session in late summer / early fall.

 Apply to PowerBridgeNY

 You (principal investigator) and your entrepreneurial lead apply to the program by submitting a Pre-proposal through FluidReview.

 January 2019 – March 2019 (exact dates TBD)